JT4862/Brew-Bootstrap/README.md

  - Modify the Brewfile path in the scripts if your Brewfile has a different name or location.

 ## Contributing
 Contributions to Brew-Bootstrap are welcome.
 Please feel free to submit pull requests or open issues to improve the scripts or add functionality.
+Please use signed commits